schuam/.dotfiles/README.md

 # My Dotfiles

+**Note: I used to share my dotfiles in this repository for a long time.
+I would still do so, because it might help others to set up there configuration files and I like helping out with that.
+Unfortunately I used to have a second repository with configuration files that I didn't want to share (due to privacy concerns).
+Over time it became more and more cumbersome to maintain two different repositories.
+That's why I decided to merge my two repositories into one that I don't share anymore.
+This means I will no longer actively maintain this repository.
+Sorry for that.
+I might occasionally update the files here, but I can't promise to do so on a regular basis.**

 This repository contains my personal dotfiles.

 Whenever possible, I try to organize my configuration files according to the